n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

-This reordering move is the same regardless of whether the syllable in question is a precomposed syllable codepoint from the Hangul Syllables block or a jamo-based syllable composed via the application of GSUB features.
+This reordering move is the same regardless of whether the syllable in question is a precomposed syllable codepoint from the Hangul Syllables block or a jamo-based syllable composed via the application of <abbr>GSUB</abbr>
+features.
 Therefore, the reordering must take place at the end of the shaping process.